Chilipp/psyplot_old/docs/installing.rst

 Those environments are

-- :download:`psyplot with cartopy, netCDF4, gdal, dask, bottleneck, cyordereddict <psyplot_environment.yml>`.
+- :download:`psyplot and psy-maps with netCDF4, dask and bottleneck <psyplot_environment.yml>`.
   This environment contains the recommended modules to view geo-referenced netCDF files without a GUI
 - :download:`psyplot with graphical user interface and the above packages <psyplot_gui_environment.yml>`.